 How to Hire and Train Bartenders

-- Ask them some questions about their private life.
+- Ask questions about their private life.
 What do they do for fun?
 What are some of their hobbies or activities that they like?
 Do they have a lot of friends they hang out with?
 What are their favorite bars and why?
 What’s their favorite kind of cuisine (if you serve food).
 That kind of information is helpful in hiring the right person.

 - Ask yourself if this person will fit in with the rest of your crew.
 This is important as putting a square peg in a round hole will end up with the person either quitting or being let go because they can’t get along with the others.

 - Give the interviewing bartender a tour of your bar facility.
 Along with showing them the bar area they may potentially be working if hired.
 In addition, you could ask them to observe the bar during operating hours to help them get a feel for the culture of the bar.
 Finally get some positive or negative feedback for the interviewing bartender.

 So, now you’ve hired the perfect bartender.
 Training your bartender is going to be an essential task in getting what you want out of them.
 Sure, they may have a lot of experience but you don’t want to just throw them behind the bar and have them get after it.

 First things first.
 Who will train the bartender?
 Do you have a “lead” bartender or trainer?
 It is essential that the bartender be trained not only on how you are organized behind the bar but other information pertinent to their employment with your company.

 - Train them on your POS system.
 Test them in a live situation as well